 “In the future, optometry will be on the front line of health care,” said Dr. Joe Ellis, president of the American Optometric Association.
 “The optometric education that this fine facility will accommodate will provide the structure to carry our optometric students into the future.”

-facility has been in use since its completion for the start of spring
+The facility has been in use since its completion for the start of spring semester

-semester on Jan.
-10. MCO is Michigan’s first and only college of
+on Jan.
+10. MCO is Michigan’s first and only college of optometry, established at

 “The future of optometry is bright in Michigan,” said Dr. Lillian Kalaczinski, president of the Michigan Optometric Association and 1998 MCO alumna.
 “Finally, our facility reflects the quality of the education that graduates of this university receive.”